sarveshash/UB/README.md

 #### Linux only supported
  * Heroku: Tested and working without errors.
  * Railway: Tested and working without errors.
+ * StackhostBot: Tested and working with errors 1. '.restart' not working 2.
+TgCrypto not supported.
 ## Installation & Setup
 #### Fork the repo
 ##### Then edit variables.py